-So we told you the basic things, but what supplies are needed for homeschooling in addition to that list?
+So we told you the homeschool essential supplies, but what supplies are needed for homeschooling in addition to that list?

 In addition to the basic supplies we mentioned (above) here are the other items that will help with homeschooling / schooling at home.

 We’ve divided them into required homeschool supplies vs. school supplies specific to your needs vs. cool supplies for school that you can take or leave.